GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 channel.

 ## Using Pusher on your server
-The server-side REST SDKs is used to initialize a Pusher instance, authorize secure presence channels and provide clients an endpoint to trigger events.
+The server-side REST SDK is used to initialize a Pusher instance, authorize secure presence channels and provide clients an endpoint to trigger events.

 ### Connecting to Pusher